saurabhrpi/Machine-Learning-Coursera/README.md

 # Machine Learning Coursera
-Assignments of Coursera's Machine Learning course by Andrew Ng
+My submissions to assignments of Coursera's Machine Learning course by Andrew Ng